 The school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, supervisory union SU/SD goals and shall provide new staff members with appropriate opportunities for professional learning.

-Mentoring shall be a component of each supervisory union’s SU/SD’s needs-based professional learning system.
+Educator mentoring shall be a component of each supervisory union’s SU/SD’s needs-based professional learning system.
 The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the State Board of Education, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.

 2121.4.
 Staff Evaluation.